rsvilenov/MaintenanceModeMiddleware/Configuration.md

 ### UsePathRedirect

 Redirect to a URI path when the application is in maintenance mode.
-The path can lead to anything - an action or a razor page.
+The path can lead to anything - an action, a razor page, a static file, etc.

 ```csharp
     options.UsePathRedirect("/SomeController/SomeAction");